Save the Soil and Water Conservation District!

 You can come up with something to say yourself, but you can also just use the following:

 As a resident of Jefferson County, I value our natural resources.
-The Mayor’s proposed budget left out critical funding for the Soil and Water Conservation District and County Extension Office that would lead to their closure.
-I call on Metro Council to be an ally in defending our county’s natural resources by fully funding the Conservation District and Extension Office.
+The Mayor’s proposed budget left out critical funding for the Soil and Water Conservation District that would lead to it’s closure.
+I call on Metro Council to be an ally in defending our county’s natural resources by fully funding the Conservation District’s budget request of $219,000.